SpatialTranscriptomicsResearch/st_aligner_singularity/README.md

 - 192.168.33.10:8080

-The st_aligner requires around 8GB of RAM.
+The ST Spot Detector requires around 8GB of RAM.
 Less RAM is required if the images are reduced in size prior to aligning them.
 If you get the message "An error has occurred" while uploading images it is likely that the web server has run out of RAM.
 Either resize the input images, or allocate more RAM to your virtual machine (or both).